Tucker Carlson ousted at Fox News following network's $787 million settlement

 "FOX News Media and Tucker Carlson have agreed to part ways," the network said in a statement released by a spokesperson.
 "We thank him for his service to the network as a host and prior to that as a contributor."

+Fox said Carlson's last day hosting his show was Friday, April 21.
+Yet on Monday morning after Fox released its statement, the network was still promoting an interview between Carlson and presidential candidate Vivek Ramaswamy that was to have aired later that night.

-Carlson did not respond immediately to a request for comment from NPR.
-He signed off of Friday's show by wishing viewers the "best weekend" and telling them he'd be back on Monday.
+Carlson had signed off of Friday's show by wishing viewers the "best weekend" and telling them he'd be back on Monday.
+He did not respond to a request for comment from NPR.

 The ouster of Fox's top opinion host comes less than a week after Fox settled an epic defamation lawsuit by an election technology company for more than $787 million.
 Dominion Voting Systems sued over segments promoting bogus claims that election fraud cheated then-President Donald Trump of victory in 2020.